biona001/ghostknockoff-gwas-reproducibility/README.md

 To run the provided examples, one need to
 1. Install all required `R` packages
 2. Download pre-computed knockoff statistics

 These steps are described below.

 ### Installing `R` dependencies

-To run the provided scripts, we need to first install the [ghostbasil](https://github.com/JamesYang007/ghostbasil) `R` package.
+To run the provided scripts, we need to first install the [ghostbasil](https://github.com/JamesYang007/ghostbasil) package in `R`, along with other required packages.
 This involves:

 1. Clone the repository
 ```